EUCANCan/variant-extractor/README.md

 | 2     | 3000 | A   | ... | PASS   | ...  | DEL                           | 5000                                  |

 #### Paired breakends
-For **paired breakends**, the breakend with the lowest chromosome and/or position is returned.
+For **paired breakends**, breakends are paired using their coordinates (contig+position).
+The breakend with the lowest chromosome and/or position is returned.
 For example:

 | CHROM | ID  | POS  | REF | ALT       | FILTER | INFO       |
 | ----- | --- | ---- | --- | --------- | ------ | ---------- |